Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-03-15-Item-list-Collapse-groups.md

 We need:
 1. A global form rule.
-2. An HTML field to pass some configuration
+2. A HTML field to pass some configuration
 3. Activate the grouping

 ## Global form rule